 According to media reports, this mine started in 1630, after which King George III sold it to a British businessman.
 Selling and selling off many owners came at the hands of Lord Stirling and it was named Stirling Hill.
 In 1990 it was made a museum and its name became Sterling Hill Mine Tour & Museum of Fluorescence.

 Chetna Sharma is an SEO executive, marketer, and writer.
-A writer by day and a reader by night, who covers professional subjects, viral news, lifestyle topic and bizarre.
+A writer by day and a reader by night.
 She loathes to discuss herself in the third person but can be persuaded to do from time to time.
-She loves dancing, reading, writing, surfing, and road trips.
 Find her on LinkedIn here: @chetnasharma